-These are books that had a positive impact on me during my recovery and in the years since (with a ★) or that I've heard great things about.
+These are eating disorder recovery books and books on spirituality and self-help that had a positive impact on me during my recovery (with a ★) and in the years since or that I've heard great things about.
 You can read more about each one on its Amazon page (by clicking the book image) to see if any resonate with you.

 A comprehensive list of books on eating disorders and related topics can also be found at The Eating Disorders Resource Catalogue.